Let’s do Lent!

 What do we do for Lent?
 The proper place to start is to ask, “What did we do for Lent?”

 I was reminded of that when I served at a congregation in the state of Washington.
 It was my first Lenten season at the church.
 Our congregation worshiped in a sanctuary that was newly built.
 On one side were tall windows that faced a busy street.
 The Christmas tree had been in those windows during the holidays.
-It was perfect spot, visible to worshipers and the community, and it made perfect sense to build large, rugged cross to place there for Lent.
+It was a perfect spot, visible to worshipers and the community, and it made perfect sense to build a large, rugged cross to place there for Lent.
 It would be a striking scene for worshipers and commuters alike, draped in the appropriate color for the season.

 One of our church members heard about the idea and offered to bring a tree that had fallen on his property, which could be cut and shaped into a cross.
 Perfect!
 After the delivery, we made some basic measurements, and the cutting, notching, tying, and erecting began.
 It’s what we did for Lent that year.